 Purpose of this document: This document is designed as a conversation guide for the majority of Americans who cohabit with partners, parents, roommates, and children.
-The below guidance includes three checklists: (1) a conversation guide, (2) a hygiene and social distancing guide, and (3) a mental health and social well-being guide that enable each of us to prevent the spread of COVID-19.
+The below guidance includes three checklists: (1) a conversation guide, (2) a hygiene and social distancing guide, and (3) a mental health and social well-being guide that enables each of us to prevent the spread of COVID-19.

 Why this matters: Per Dr. Daniel Gluckstein, infectious disease specialist, “The COVID-19 pandemic has emerged as the major health crisis of the 21st century.
 If allowed to spread unabated, it promises to cause millions of hospitalizations and hundreds of thousands of deaths in the United States in the next few months.
 Due to the current lack of effective medical therapy to treat the infection or vaccination to prevent infection, we are dependent upon our ability to change our behavior as individuals and as a society to alter the course of the pandemic through basic infection prevention strategies.
 Other countries have already successfully dampened the severity of the pandemic in their respective countries through the power of individual and communal interventions.
 We must accept this responsibility to each other as a moral obligation, for failure to do so will condemn thousands to preventable illness and death.”